Connie and Maury’s key to a 40-year marriage? Don’t take it seriously.

 Every night in their respective homes, the Chung and Povich families gathered in front of their TV to watch Walter Cronkite deliver the evening news on CBS.
 Both of them dreamed of sitting at that desk.

-The pair first crossed paths at WTTG-TV Channel 5, when Chung got her first journalism job as a newsroom “copyboy” before working her way up to newsroom secretary.
+The pair first crossed paths at WTTG-TV Channel 5, when Chung got her first journalism job as a newsroom “copyboy.”
 Povich was the sports director there, as well as the host of live daytime talk show “Panorama.”
-By then he was already married with two young daughters.
+By then he was married with two young daughters.

 “When I delivered Maury’s wire copy to his desk, I was lucky if I got a thank-you or a nod,” Chung writes in her memoir.
 Povich didn’t take note of Chung until the day a position opened up to be an anchorman’s news writer.
 Chung, seizing the opportunity, asked her boss to hire her for the job.
 Her boss, however, still needed a secretary – she would need to find her replacement, he told her.